Severance Packages – How Much Should I Get?

-http://anchorot.com/?marmetr=rencontre-femme-chinoise-pour-mariage&f4e=47 I read an article the other day, which said that getting fired from Concordia is the third highest paying job in Montreal.
-The article is about former Concordia CFO Sonia Trudel who received a severance package of $235,000 after working for only 90 days.
-Though this might seem like a lot of money for a short period of time, it may be very reasonable based on Ms. Trudel’s legal entitlements.
+I read an article the other day about the former CFO of Concordia University who received a severance package of $235,000.00 after working for only 90 days.
+Though this might seem like a lot of money for a short period of time, it may be very reasonable based on the former CFO’s legal entitlements.

 - Years of Service, and

 - Type of position he/she held at termination and the availability of new, comparable employment.

 Remember that notice of termination is essentially your severance package: it is meant to address the period of time between your lost job and a future new job.
 Since it is impossible to know when you will find a new job, these factors provide an estimate of this period of time.

 For example, if a 40-year-old Customer Service Representative looses his job after only 1-year of work, he will get a much lower severance package than another employee with the same age and position, but who has been employed by the company for 10 years.
 It will take longer for the 10-year employee to find new work because she may be rusty in her job search – hence the 10-year employee will need a higher severance package to cover her period of unemployment.